-- And in the side series to this, A Certain Scientific Railgun, we see Misaka use her power, control over electricity, to perform all types of feats from attatching herself to a concrete wall, using surrounding pieces of steel as cover, and using iron sand to create a chainsaw whip sword, as well as various other uses.
+- In A Certain Scientific Railgun, we see Misaka use her power, control over electricity, to perform all types of feats from attaching herself to a concrete wall, using surrounding pieces of steel as cover, and using iron sand to create a chainsaw whip sword, as well as various other uses.

 - In Death Note, Light does so well in figuring out imaginative new ways to use the Note — whilst adhering to its rules — that even an experienced user like Ryuk is surprised by what it can do.
 But then, it is mentioned in the series that not even a given Joe Random Shinigami knows what all the Death Note is capable of.

 - JoJo's Bizarre Adventure,

 - In the first 2 parts of the series "channel Life Force through organic materials" sees a staggering number of uses and personal variations.